apache/cordova-docs/www/_posts/2020-08-31-cordova-ios-6.1.1.md

 * **Append `startURL` to the initial URL when using custom schemes** *(since 6.0.0)*

-    When using a custom scheme in Cordova iOS 6.0.0 and an `config.xml` `content` path that pointed to a subfolder of `www`, that subfolder would be treated as the root of the custom scheme.
+    When using a custom scheme in Cordova iOS 6.0.0 and a `config.xml` `content` path that pointed to a subfolder of `www`, that subfolder would be treated as the root of the custom scheme.
 While this is not a common situation, it turns out that is how the [mobilespec](https://github.com/apache/cordova-mobile-spec) test suite is implemented.

     The fix here is that the root of the custom scheme will always map to the `www` folder.
 More details can be found in the [pull request](https://github.com/apache/cordova-ios/pull/973).